Migrant Resources - Chose Your Profession

 Continuity, coexistence, connectivity and community

-As part of the Arts & Globalization program 'Art & Connectography: Remapping the Global World through Art' for Manifesta 12 Collateral Events in Palermo this year, Danish artist Kenneth Balfelt and Kwame Aidoo from Ghana collaborated with local guide/translator Luca Mangano and Palermo newcomers Mustapha and Amadou.
+As part of the Arts & Globalization program 'Art & Connectography: Remapping the Global World through Art' for Manifesta 12 Collateral Events in Palermo 2018, Danish artist Kenneth Balfelt and Kwame Aidoo from Ghana collaborated with local guide/translator Luca Mangano and Palermo newcomers Mustapha and Amadou.
 To expand on the connections between migration and its impacts on labour markets, ‘Migrant Resources’ was created.
 Through layers of conversation, documentation and performative forms, we used participatory methods to process how sojourners and settlers make sense of spaces and invest senses into new vicinage.

 In this age of hyperconnectivity and neoteric impacts of mobility, 'Migrant Resources' uses contextual and contingent methods to reimagine human representation in the shaping of pluralistic landscape where the narrative is whole and even-handed.
 As artists, we weave in culture, discursive symbolism and intersecting influences to better digest and communicate perspectives that go to interrogate the framework of the native community and its connection to the newcomer.